Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Bregman Proximal Point Algorithm

-Theorem \ref{thrm:const_step} shows that if the distance generating function $w(\cdot)$ is well-conditioned w.r.t. $\norm{\cdot}$-norm, then Bregman proximal point algorithm will output a solution with near optimal $\norm{\cdot}_*$-norm margin.
+Theorem \ref{thrm:const_step} shows that if the distance generating function $w(\cdot)$ is well-conditioned w.r.t. $\norm{\cdot}$-norm, then Bregman proximal point algorithm outputs a solution with near optimal $\norm{\cdot}_*$-norm margin.
 As a concrete realization of Theorem \ref{thrm:const_step}, we consider the Mahalanobis distance $\norm{\cdot}_A \coloneqq \sqrt{\inner{\cdot}{A\cdot}}$ induced by a positive definite matrix $A$.
-Note that when taking $A = I_d$, this norm becomes the $\ell_2$-norm $\norm{\cdot}_2$.
-We also note that for any positive definite $A$, one can readily verify that distance generating function $w(\cdot) = \inner{\cdot}{A\cdot}$ is in fact $2$-strongly convex and $2$-smooth w.r.t. norm $\norm{\cdot}_A$.
+It can be noted that for any positive definite $A$, the distance generating function $w(\cdot) = \inner{\cdot}{A\cdot}$ is in fact $2$-strongly convex and $2$-smooth w.r.t. norm $\norm{\cdot}_A$.
 Thus applying Theorem \ref{thrm:const_step}, we have the following corollary.

 \begin{corollary} Let $\norm{\cdot} = \norm{\cdot}_A$ for some positive definite matrix $A$.
 Under the same conditions as in Theorem \ref{thrm:const_step}, BPPA with distance generating function $w(\cdot) = \inner{\cdot}{A\cdot}$ converges to the maximum $\norm{\cdot}_*$-margin solution, where $\norm{\cdot}_* = \norm{\cdot}_{A^{-1}}$.
 Specifically, we have